rpl-cmu/imesa-experiments/README.md

 # iMESA Experiments
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repository houses the code + infrastructure + scripts to run the experiments found in our RSS 2024 paper "iMESA: Incremental Distributed Optimization for Collaborative Simultaneous Localization and Mapping" which can be found [TODO arXiv LINK]().
+This repository houses the code + infrastructure + scripts to run the experiments found in our RSS 2024 paper "iMESA: Incremental Distributed Optimization for Collaborative Simultaneous Localization and Mapping" which can be found [arXiv](https://arxiv.org/pdf/2406.07371).
 If you use this package please cite our paper as:

 ```
 @inproceedings{mcgann_imesa_2024,